I made $100M+ betting on NBA games, now I own a pro soccer team

 Haralabos Voulgaris

-I was just like you know I was doing things like getting them limos to go to the strip clubs when the four hours that they're getting them cuban cigars because cuban cigars are illegal when they land and making sure they had cuban cigars and charging them three times the value for that it feels like little things like that
+I was just, you know, doing things like getting them limos to go to the strip clubs for the four hours that they're there, getting them Cuban cigars — because Cuban cigars are illegal when they land — and making sure they had Cuban cigars and charging them three times the value for that.
+It feels like little things like that.

 Sam Parr